Where It Is

 The area was included in ancient empires like the Urartians, Assyrians, Persians, Romans and Byzantines.

+During medieval times it was sometimes called Romanoupolis under the Byzantines and later became part of the Ottoman Empire.
 From the 13th century until the 19th century, a Kurdish principality (the Emirate of Bingöl) ruled parts of the region.

 Livestock and agriculture are central to life — especially sheep, goats, cattle, walnuts, apples, and world-famous honey.
+Traditional crafts like weaving, carpets, woodworking and wool products remain important.
+The province also produces mulberry molasses and hosts local festivals.

 Recommended by Purser Vic